ArctosDB/documentation-wiki/_documentation/catalog.markdown

 1.  **Integer**: Catalog numbers must be positive integers.
-Arctos provides tools to predict the next number (e.g., data entry can leave catalog number blank), find gaps in sequences, search by ranges, and provide GUIDs of the "expected" format.
+Arctos provides tools to predict the next number (e.g., data entry can leave catalog number blank), find gaps in sequences, search by ranges, clone full records, and provide GUIDs of the "expected" format.
 Sort may be numeric (1,2,,3...20).
 Only this format comes with these tools and abilities, and it is often worthwhile to convert existing mixed-string catalog "series" to Integer catalog numbers and store the old numbers as other IDs.